BIOGRAPHY OF CHIEF LERE PAIMO (MFR); A RARE BREED CALLED EDA ONILE OLA

 Chief Lere Paimo MFR (Eda Onile Ola) is one of the most modern dramatists, theatre arts performer, filmmaker, dancer, and singer from Ogbomoso who has distinguished himself on stage for the last few 60years.

 Chief Lere Paimo, MFR was born on September 19, 1939 in Ile Ikoyi Odan, Osupa Ogbomoso.
-His father was a tobacco and yam farmer, the leader of the local farmers’ organization.
+His father was a tobacco and yam farmer, and the leader of the local farmers’ organization.
 His mother was a trader.
 Lere was sent to primary school in Ogbomoso but then left for the Gold Coast (now Ghana).

-He continued his education in the Gold Coast (Ghana) up to teacher training college where he obtained Teacher’s Grade two certificate.
+He continued his education in the Gold Coast (Ghana) up to teacher training college where he obtained a Teacher’s Grade two certificate.
 He eventually returned back to Nigeria and decided to stay in Osogbo where he worked as a classroom teacher in a Baptist Missionary School, Newton Memorial School.

 In the 1950s, Osogbo was the seabed of Yorùbá indigenous culture Osogbo.
 Osogbo continued to serve as a beacon for arts, culture, and dramatics between the 1950s and 1970s; cultural flowering took place during this place majorly in Osogbo.
 No wonder ace artists, musician dramatists, and actors started their careers in Osogbo.